tensorflow/tensorflow/g3doc/GenericDAGRewriter.md

 for simple constant folding of expressions (as required by the C++ standard) but doesn't perform general optimizations on its ASTs.

-The primary downside of tree optimizers are that you can't see across operations that have multiple uses.
+The primary downside of tree optimizers is that you can't see across operations that have multiple uses.
 It is
 [well known in literature](https://llvm.org/pubs/2008-06-LCTES-ISelUsingSSAGraphs.pdf) that DAG pattern matching is more powerful than tree pattern matching, but OTOH,